starlitcode/Lumiverse-Fetch-Retry/README.md

 | swipeNextSelector | (see file) | Host-specific fallback if the build retries via swipe. |
 | stopSelector | (see file) | Host-specific stop button, used to abort a stalled run. |

 The defaults are tuned for faster recovery on real cutoffs, so the delays and timeouts lean shorter rather than longer.
-If your provider has long but legitimate pauses, bump `retryDelayMs`, `stuckTimeoutMs`, and `idleTimeoutMs` back up in the settings modal.
+If your provider has long but legitimate pauses, bump `retryDelayMs`, `stuckTimeoutMs`, and `idleTimeoutMs` up in the settings modal.

 ## Setting regenerateSelector